DefectDojo/godojo/README.md

 ### Dependencies

-None, just download godojo for your platform + architechture and either:
+None, just download the godojo release (TBD) for your platform + architechture and either:

 1. Accept the default configuration
 2. Edit dojoConfig.yml to meet your needs